Collaboration with the Islamic State: Foreign nationals

-Pakistan has strenuously denied accusations of providing arms and medical support to Islamic State fighters.

-Foreign nationals by country

 Australia

 In August 2018, Australia stripped the Australian citizenship from five terrorists who had travelled to fight with the Islamic State and barred them from entering Australia again.
 This was only possible because they had double citizenships because international law stops the measure from being used on individuals with only one citizenship.
 The five brought the total to six.

 Belgium

 Up to 2018, an estimated 450 individuals had travelled from Belgium to join the civil war in Syria and Iraq.
 Of those, 75 were linked to the Sharia4Belgium network.
 In July 2018, courts announced that Belgium had no obligation to bring children of Islamic State members to Belgium.

 Denmark

 In November 2017, Denmark stripped a Turkish man of his Danish citizenship after having been sentenced for terror offenses related to the Islamic State, which left him with a citizenship of Turkey.

 France

 Up to 2018, an estimated 1700 individuals had travelled from France to join the civil war in Syria and Iraq.

+French nationals who were involved in the Yazidi genocide were prosecuted in France.